CraigStuntz/CraigStuntz.github.io/drafts/2023-06-24-envelope-generator.markdown

 <a href="/images/synth/VintageSynthOrganEnv.png">
 <img src="/images/synth/VintageSynthOrganEnv.png" loading="lazy" width="400px" alt="An organ has a very short attack, no decay, sustain at 100%, and a very short release.">
 </a>
-<figcaption>Vintage Synth Organ Envelope</figcaption>
+<figcaption>Retro Synth Organ Envelope</figcaption>
 </figure>

 ...or a piano, where the note spikes briefly to full volume and then fades, eventually to nothing, as you hold the key.
-If you release the key during the fade the volume will of course drop immediately to nothing:
+If you release the key during the decay the volume will of course drop immediately to nothing:

 <figure class="">
 <a href="/images/synth/VintageSynthPianoEnv.png">
 <img src="/images/synth/VintageSynthPianoEnv.png" loading="lazy" width="400px" alt="A piano has a very short attack, a slow decay, sustain at 0%, and an instant release.">
 </a>
-<figcaption>Vintage Synth Piano Envelope</figcaption>
+<figcaption>Retro Synth Piano Envelope</figcaption>
 </figure>

-A real piano has a somewhat more complex decay, but the vintage synth envelope can only do a linear decay.
+A real piano has a somewhat more complex decay, but the Retro Synth envelope can only do a linear decay.
 Other synths can do an exponential or arbitrary decay shape which will more accurately model a piano.